Kernix13/vision-grid-express/README.md

 ## Future Improvements

+- Save everything to a MySQL database instead of `localStorage`
-- Allow user to select only landscape, portrait, or square-ish image formats
+- Allow user to fetch only landscape, portrait, or square-ish image formats
-- Allow user to to not show any saved image in the lightbox slider
+- Allow user to uncheck showing any saved image in the lightbox slider
 - Use `srcset` for DOM images on different devices for performance reasons
 - Allow the user to have more than one board
 - Dark/Light mode option